Glossary of General Terms

 See also: backup

 The setting for a configuration option in a computer program as specified by the programmer or system administrator; that is, the setting for any option that you have not changed in the application's configuration windows or menus.
+Network devices (such as switches, routers, and wireless access points) have well-known default passwords for logging in to perform remote configuration, which is referenced frequently when discussing the security implications of not changing them.

 1. A single computer operated by an ordinary user, which sits on top of a table or under a desk.
 As opposed to a portable computer (laptop or tablet), this term refers to any full-size computer that typically does not have a monitor, keyboard, and mouse built in, and does not have a built-in battery.
 In this sense, the term would include what we might call a "tower" computer.